nourokbi/Population_Dashboard_ESRI_JS_API/README.md

 - **Smart Zoom**: Automatically zoom to country borders with optimized extent fitting
 - **Map Click Integration**: Click any country on the map to automatically update selection and view data
 - **Theme Toggle**: Switch between light and dark modes with automatic basemap updates
+- **Fully Responsive**: Optimized layouts for desktop, tablet, and mobile devices

 ### Data Analytics & Visualization